It’s one of Canada’s largest cities, so there should be no surprise that there is an endless number of things to do in Vancouver.

 Hiring a bike is super easy, and if you plan to cross the water on a ferry, the local transport authority caters for bikes so you can take your bike on board!

-Vancouver has a series of trails and tracks where you can ride without the hassle of traffic such as Stanley Park, and the Pacific Spirit Regional Park near the University of British Colombia.
+Vancouver has a series of trails and tracks where you can ride without the hassle of traffic such as Stanley Park, and the Pacific Spirit Regional Park near the University of British Columbia.

 Buses frequently run throughout Vancouver so if you want to get from downtown Vancouver to Gastown, jump on a bus!

-I mentioned early about exploring Vancouver by ferry.
-Ferries are an excellent alternative to buses and taxis and often give a better view of your surrounds.
+I mentioned earlier about exploring Vancouver by ferry.
+Ferries are an excellent alternative to buses and taxis and often give a better view of your surroundings.

 Ferries from Granville Island and Waterfront offer the best amount of destinations for getting around and out of Vancouver.

 - Truck Camping • A Guide to Living Out of Your Truck

 - 50 Amazing Things to do in Canada

 - 21 Fantastic Things to Do in Canmore

 - 10 Best Hiking Sandals on the Market